x.crypto.chacha20 #

 fn (mut c Cipher) reset()

-reset quickly sets all Cipher's fields to default value
+reset quickly sets all Cipher's fields to default value.
+This method will be deprecated.

 fn (Cipher) set_counter #